c-vandenberg/machine-learning-in-drug-discovery/1_molecular_representations/1.2_molecular_descriptors/README.md

-# 1.2 Molecular Descriptors in Machine Learning Models
+# 1.2 Molecular Descriptors (Linear Notations) in Machine Learning Models

-## 1.2.1 Introduction to Molecular Descriptors
+## 1.2.1 Introduction to Molecular Descriptors (Linear Notations)

 Molecular descriptors are an **abstract representations of certain structural features of a molecule**.
+Molecular descriptors are also known as **linear notations** as they are often represented as **strings of characters** that **encode certain molecular features** which can then be **interpreted by systemic sets of rules**.

 The majority of molecular descriptors can be classified according to their **"dimensionality"**, which refers to the representation of molecules from which descriptor values are computed **<sup>1</sup>**.
 This includes:

 1. **0D Molecular Descriptors**:
    * This is the simplest molecular representation and is independent of any knowledge concerning the molecular structure